 How do I address a 4219 Zone Expander to a VISTA?

-The Vista-15P and Vista-20P series control panels support hard wired expansion through use of the 4219, 8 zone hardwired expander.
-When adding a 4219 to one of these panels, the address for the expansion board, is determined by the zone numbers being added via that expander.
-For example, to add zones 9 - 16 on either the Vista-15P or Vista-20P, the address for the 4219 should be set to 7.
-This means dip switches 2, 3, and 4 should be off, and dip switch 5 should be on (in 4219's with 8 dip switches, #6 will always be ON for these panels).
-Dip switch 1 has nothing to do with the address, and is used to set whether the first zone on the expander, zone 9 in our example, uses a high speed response (10ms, dip switch 1 OFF) or a normal response (300ms dip switch 1 ON).
-The settings for these 5 dip switches are the same regardless if you have an old 4219, or one of the newer ones (which have 8 dip switches rather than 5).
+The Vista-15P and Vista-20P series control panels support hard wired expansion through use of the 4219 8 zone, hardwired expansion module.
+When adding a 4219 to one of these panels, the address for it, is determined by the zone numbers being added through that module.
+For example, to add zones 9 - 16 on any of these panels, the address for the 4219 should be set to 7.
+This means dip switches 2, 3, and 4 should be off, and dip switch 5 should be on.
+In 4219's with 8 dip switches, #6 will always be ON for these panels.
+Dip switch 1 has nothing to do with the address, and is used to set whether the first zone on the module, zone 9 in our example, uses a high speed response (10ms, dip switch 1 OFF) or a normal response (300ms dip switch 1 ON).
+The settings for these 5 dip switches are the same regardless if you have an old 4219 with five dips, or one of the newer ones with eight.
 Here's a chart that will help determine addresses and dip settings:

 |9 - 16||07||